veg/hivtrace/README.md

 Compare uploaded sequences to all public sequences.
 Retrieved periodically from the [Los Alamos HIV Sequence Database](http://hiv.lanl.gov)

+## -o --output
+Specify output filename.
+If no output filename is provided, then the output filename will be <input_filename>.results.json

 # Viewing JSON files
 You can either use the command `hivtrace_viz <path_to_json_file>` or visit `https://veg.github.io/hivtrace-viz/` and click Load File.